-This year, the Bureau released a number of reports on transportation and infrastructure in the City, covering a wide range of topics.
-From commercial real estate to broadband to parking, the Bureau left no stone unturned.
-The first report in this series was the Spring 2024 Broadband Update, which was an online dashboard using American Community Survey data to provide detailed, Census Tract level, information about internet access in Worcester and each of its neighbors.
-Building on the Bureau's past broadband work, it provides maps of households with and without internet access or computers, classifies households by type of broadband, and contains an update of subscribers to the now-defunct Affordable Connectivity Program.
+This year, the Bureau released a number of reports on transportation Bureau presented at length on its report Environmental (In)Justice: An Evaluation of Climate Impacts on Worcester Neighborhoods, which and infrastructure in the City, covering a wide range of topics.
+From commercial real estate to broadband to parking, the Bureau left no stone was originally released in November 2023, and was a 2024 Government unturned.
+The first report in this series was the Spring 2024 Broadband Research Association award winner for "Most Distinguished Research."
+Update, which was an online dashboard using American Community Afterwards, the Bureau participated on a panel with other members of Survey data to provide detailed, Census Tract level, information about the community to take questions from the audience. internet access in Worcester and each of its neighbors.
+Building on the In July, the Bureau released two reports on parking in Worcester, as Bureau's past broadband work, it provides maps of households with and without internet access or computers, classifies households by type of broadband, and contains an update of subscribers to the now-defunct Affordable Connectivity Program.